 2. The LagoonThe Lagoon is considered one of the best places in Colombo for seafood, even though it is costly.
 The restaurant is famous for offering more than 150 types of seafood to its customers.
 Their specialty dish is the Singaporean chili crab meat.

 Price: It costs approximately LKR 6000 for two.

 Timings: The place opens from 12:00 PM to 2.30 pm in the afternoons and from 7 PM to 12.00AM in the night.

 3. Bedspace Kitchen

 Bedspace Kitchen in Unawatuna has an open kitchen that serves vegetarian and non-vegetarian dishes and changes its menu almost daily.
 However, the specialties here are burgers, salads, wraps, and peri chicken.
 It offers a large variety of cuisines.
 The restaurant also offers such as special nights on Wednesdays, Fridays and Sundays, which have special menus.

 Price: The price ranges from LKR 2000 to LKR 5000 average for two people.

 Timing: Monday to Sunday, 8:00 AM to 10:00 PM

-4. Ministry of CrabMinistry of Crab in Colombo is the place to be if you are a crab lover as the ministry of crab is the best place to try out different types of crab meat.
+4. Ministry of CrabMinistry of Crab in Colombo is the place to be if you are a crab lover, as the ministry of crab is the best place to try out different types of crab meat.
 The restaurant is also famously co-owned by legendary cricketers Mahela Jayawardene and Kumar Sangakkara.
-The Singapore style crab meat in chilli-sauce, clay pot prawn curry and fish cooked in creamy butter sauce are some of the must-try dishes here.
+The Singapore-style crab meat in chili sauce, clay pot prawn curry, and fish cooked in creamy butter sauce are some of the must-try dishes here.

 Timing: lunch is from 12:00 PM to 3:00 PM and dinner are from 6:00 PM to 10:30 PM.